umbraco/Belle/README.md

 To run on *windows*, setup IIS or IIS express to serve the umbraco.belle folder.
 If you have web matrix installed, you can right-click the folder and open it in web matrix to run it its built-in webserver.

-To run on *osx*, open term in the umbraco.belle folder and run:
+To run on *OS X*, open Terminal in the umbraco.belle folder and run:

 	python -m SimpleHTTPServer 8080